Dillard's (DDS)

 A company's store base only paints one part of the picture.
 When demand is high, it makes sense to open more.
 But when demand is low, it’s prudent to close some locations and use the money in other ways.
 Same-store sales is an industry measure of whether revenue is growing at those existing stores and is driven by customer visits (often called traffic) and the average spending per customer (ticket).

-In the latest quarter, Dillard’s same-store sales rose 3% year on year.
-This growth was a well-appreciated turnaround from its historical levels, showing the business is regaining momentum.
+In the latest quarter, Dillard’s same-store sales fell by 1% year on year.
+This performance was more or less in line with its historical levels.

 7. Gross Margin & Pricing Power